kevindewalt/oldkevindewalt.github.io/sohelpfulio/index.md

 ####We're continuing to interview (and train) other SaaS companies

-In the past 6 weeks I've interviewed dozens of SaaS companies (mostly founders or those who head up customer success) about onboarding.
+In the past 6 months we've interviewed dozens of SaaS companies (mostly founders or those who head up customer success) about onboarding.
 Many have asked us for follow-on training on to do concierge onboarding.

 We've dozens of case studies and now see patterns for what does and doesn't work.

-##And I'll write about concierge onboarding to answer your questions
+##And we'll write about concierge onboarding to answer your questions

 I know what you're thinking: